If you can’t control your bladder, is it controlling you?

 - Mixed incontinence: You experience more than one type of leaking, most often it’s a combination of urge and stress incontinence.

-Revi™ is designed for men and women with urge incontinence.
+Revi® is designed for men and women with urge incontinence, the most disruptive type of incontinence.
 Take the quiz to find out if you’re a candidate for Revi.

 There are three main types of therapy, but each may come with its own set of challenges.